busFred/scube-official/README.md

 ## Acknowledgement

-This repo is mainly based on https://github.com/nv-tlabs/XCube.
+This repo is based on https://github.com/nv-tlabs/XCube.

 ## Citation
 ```